Thonigala Rock Inscriptions, Anamaduwa

-Thonigala Rock Inscriptions (තෝනිගල සෙල් ලිපිය) are two inscriptions engraved on a rock situated in Anamaduwa, in Sri Lanka.
+Thonigala Rock Inscriptions (තෝනිගල සෙල් ලිපිය) are two Elu-language inscriptions engraved on a rock situated in Anamaduwa of Sri Lanka, written in Brahmi alphabet.
 Each inscription is about 100 feet long and each letter is about one feet in height and engraved about one inch deep in to the rock.
 Also it is said to be the largest rock inscription found in Sri Lanka.

 History

 Thonigala rock inscriptions are dated back to the first century BC to the period of King Mahaculi Mahathissa (76-62 BC), who was a son of King Walagamba.
 The inscriptions reveal details about a grant of a lake and village to a Buddhist Monastery named Achagirika Tissa Pabbata.
 Today this Monastery is believed to be the Paramakanda Raja Maha Vihara, which is located about 5 km from Thonigala.

-Folklore

-There is folklore that describe how the name of Thonigala formed.
-The most popular story is associated with Kuveni, the first consort of King Vijaya.
-According to the story, Vijaya had to marry a princess from India in order to become the king of his new found kingdom (Sri Lanka) and therefore, a Madras princess was brought down to Sri Lanka while expelling Kuweni and her children from the palace.
-Mourned by this unfair treatment, Kuweni fled to her home area and she cursed Vijaya from top of a rock called Lathonigala.
-It is said that the Lathonigala was this place called as Thonigala.